The recent advent of 4K videos has apparently brought out the limitations of local storage, with cloud storage being the most viable option.

 Overall, we recommend ZipCloud because of its affordable storage plans, smooth interface, and fast speed.

 As the quality of videos increase, so does their file size.
-We all have a fixed space on our main hard drives, so to accommodate the growing video file sizes, there are two clear choices – buy an external hard drive or get a cloud storage.
+We all have a fixed space on our main hard drives, so to accommodate the growing video file sizes, there are two clear choices – buy an external hard drive or get a cloud storage solution.

 Buying an external hard drive is expensive, and it also gives you a fixed storage.
 Once you feel that up, you have to buy another external hard drive.

-On the other hand, cloud storage services are inexpensive, and they work on a pay-as-you-go model.
+On the other hand, online backup services are inexpensive, and they work on a pay-as-you-go model.
 So, even if you go beyond a limit, you don’t have to spend too much to increase the limit.

-Since most cloud storage services provide file syncing, it's also possible to access video files on the go and not limit to just one device.
+Since most providers include file syncing, it's also possible to access video files on the go and not limit to just one device.
 Some of these services allow access from fixed number of devices, so be sure to check for that.

-To summarize, storing video files in the cloud is cost effective, saves up to local storage, and it allows users to access their files from any part of the world.
+To summarize, storing large movie files in the cloud is cost effective, saves up to local storage, and it allows users to access their files from any part of the world.